nv-hiep/PIML/README.md

 **2. Title**:\
-Gas Temperature in Galaxies: A Journey from Gas to Stars\
+A Journey from Gas to Stars

 **3. Data analyses and Python notebooks**:\